wiegandantus/one-ware.com/docs/one-ai/02-Services/01-services.md

 ---
 # Our Services at OneWare

-Gerade momentan weil entwicklung, in zukunkft alles für intel hardware
+Our AI extension is currently under development.
+In the mean time we offer services Gerade momentan weil entwicklung, in zukunkft alles für intel hardware

 ## AI-based Quality Control for Industry-Application